lucthienbinh/golang_scem/README.md

 - Docker Compose to run Zeebe and Gorush
 - Redis to replace BuntDB (production)
 - MySQL to replace SQLite (production)

--
-**Config Server Information in cmd/scem/.env**
+**Config Server Information in cmd/scem/.env!**

-## Run script
+## Running Script

-In cmd/scem run below script to start the server.
+In folder cmd/scem/ run the below script to start the server.

 ### `go run main.go`

-**There will 2 servers.
+**There will be 2 servers.
 Server port 5000 for Web and 5001 for Application**

 ## Project Information